CaptainBeluga/GuessTheCodeHack/README.md

     [+] This function will add points to your score.

-    [+] It will open a prompt where you have to type the amount of points.
+    [+] It will open a prompt where you have to type the amount of points you want to add.

     Usage => addPoints()